erikyao/erikyao.github.io/_posts/2015-09-27-gwas-snp-eqtls.md

 ### SNP and Zygosity

-[Zygosity](https://en.wikipedia.org/wiki/Zygosity) ([zaɪˈgɒsɪti]) is the degree of similarity of the alleles for a trait in an organism.

-Most eukaryotes have two matching sets of chromosomes; that is, they are _**diploid**_.
-Diploid organisms have the same loci on each of their two sets of homologous chromosomes, except that the sequences at these loci may differ between the two chromosomes in a matching pair and that a few chromosomes may be mismatched as part of a chromosomal sex-determination system.

-- If both alleles of a diploid organism are the same, the organism is _**homozygous**_ ([ˌhoʊməˈzaɪgəs]) at that locus.
-	- An individual that is _**homozygous-dominant**_ for a particular trait carries two copies of the allele that codes for the dominant trait.
-This allele, often called the "dominant allele", is normally represented by a capital letter, e.g. `A`.
-Then the genetype can be represented by `AA`.
-	- An individual that is _**homozygous-recessive**_ for a particular trait carries two copies of the allele that codes for the recessive trait.
-This allele, often called the "recessive allele", is usually represented by the lowercase form of the letter, e.g. `a`.
-Then the genetype can be represented by `aa`.
-- If they are different, the organism is _**heterozygous**_ ([ˌhɛtərəˈzaɪgəs]) at that locus.
-- If one allele is missing, it is _**hemizygous**_ ([ˌhɛmɪˈzaɪgəs]).
-	- hemizygote: [ˌhɛmɪˈzaɪgoʊt], a hemizygous individual
-- If both alleles are missing, it is _**nullizygous**_.

 A diploid organism contains two copies of each chromosome.
 If there is a SNP at a particular position then there are 3 possibilties:

 - both chromosomes contain the SNP (homozygous for the SNP)